-Because the profession of occupational therapy emphasizes a holistic approach to health, wellness and dysfunction, the faculty believes that the education of occupational therapy assistants needs to reflect a holistic approach.
-A holistic approach allows the student to see the big picture through exploration and examination of issues and ideas from a multifaceted view.
+Because the profession of occupational therapy emphasizes a holistic approach to health, wellness and dysfunction, the faculty believes that the education of occupational therapy assistants should reflect a holistic approach.
+A holistic approach allows the student to see a broader perspective through exploration and examination of multifaceted issues and ideas.
 Further, because occupational therapy is a doing profession and occupation is our treatment modality, the faculty believe that students need to be educated through doing.
 Incorporating occupation-based activity is believed to be crucial to the integration of learning didactic material.
 Strong fieldwork experiences are considered to be vital to an occupational therapy assistant's education as well.